 You can book a private transfer with Welcome Pickups for the same price as getting a taxi from the line.
 The price above for a taxi is the same as for Welcome Pickups, but the driver will meet you at arrivals and help with luggage.
 The drivers are skilled, English-speaking and will monitor your flight for delays.
 It’s the clear winner.
 Book your transfer in advance here.

 You can also catch the train to the city center.
 Train tickets cost 5.40€ and it takes around 20 minutes to reach the center.

 Heading to Amsterdam soon?
 We like staying near Dam Square in central Amsterdam.
 It’s fun and lively, close to or within easy walking distance of many of the top attractions, and easily accessible for public transportation.
 Below are the hotels we recommend.
 You can read reviews or book directly through the links below (they are affiliate links from which we receive a small commission).

-Shortcut Travel Guide to Amsterdam
+Essential Travel Guide to Amsterdam

 You may also like these articles about Amsterdam: